 Drive from Chengdu to Chongqing and spend some time wandering the picturesque old alleyways of Ciqikou.
 Later, board your Yangtze cruise vessel and set sail for the next four days on the Yangtze River.

 Cruise down the Yangtze through some of China’s most dramatic scenery.
 Over the next three days prepare for one breathtaking panorama after another.
-Take a side trip to the attractive Goddess or Shennong Stream and enjoy a shore excursion to Shibaozhai or Fengdu.
-A man-made marvel, you will also see the Three Gorges Dam which showcases a simply massive feat of engineering.
-Disembark and travel to Wuhan for your flight to the exuberant and cosmopolitan city of Shanghai, also know as the 'Paris of the East'.
+Take a side trip to the attractive Goddess or Shennong Stream and enjoy a shore excursion to the Jade Emperor Scenic Area or Shibaozhai.
+A man-made marvel, you will also see the Three Gorges Dam which showcases a massive feat of engineering.
+Disembark and travel to Wuhan for your flight to the exuberant and cosmopolitan city of Shanghai.

 Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th Century temples.
 Begin today with a visit to Yu Garden and the old town before admiring the magnificent colonial architecture with a stroll along the Bund.
 Learn about the age-old silk production process at the Silk Factory and take an optional trip on the super-fast Maglev train.
 This evening, view the city from the Huangpu River on a panoramic cruise and enjoy a delicious meal of traditional Shanghainese cuisine.